CL-17656/CS520_Front/README.md

 Instructors can easily create quizzes    with different question types, such as single choice, multiple-choice, fill-in-the-blank, and essay questions.

 3) Taking the quizzes :
 Our system allows the students to take quizzes in a simple and user-friendly interface.

+4) Grading quizzes :
+The instructors can grade and provide feedback for the quizzes taken by students.
+This feature has 2 components :
+   - automatic grading : this makes the grading more efficient by allowing autograding of all questions except for essay type.

+   - manual grading : the instructors

+6) Viewing the results (for students ) and statistics (for instructors) :

 in order to see statistic please install chart.js<br/>